cgrymala/plugin-activation-status/readme.txt

 * First beta release of "UMW Plugin Locator"

 == Upgrade Notice ==

+= 1.0 =
+This version adds the ability to deactivate any active plugins and delete any inactive plugins.

 = 0.2 =
 The file structure for this plugin, along with the file name of the main plugin file, have changed.
 You should *delete* the old copy of this plugin before installing this new version.